Adams in Seattle in King County, Washington — The American West (Northwest)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
 In addition, it is included in the Washington, Ballard Historical Society series list.
 A significant historical year for this entry is 1905.

 Location.
 47° 39.873′ N, 122° 22.852′ W. Marker is in Seattle, Washington, in King County.
 It is in Adams.
-Marker is at the intersection of Ballard Avenue NW and NW Dock Place, on the right when traveling north on Ballard Avenue NW.
+It is at the intersection of Ballard Avenue NW and NW Dock Place, on the right when traveling north on Ballard Avenue NW.
 Touch for map.
 Marker is at or near this postal address: 5100 Ballard Avenue NW, Seattle WA 98107, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hansen Building (a few steps from this marker); Chopard Block (about 400 feet away, measured in a direct line); Ballard Livery & Transfer (about 400 feet away); Theisen Block (about 400 feet away); Owl Saloon (about 400 feet away); Cors and Wegener Building (about 500 feet away); Ballard Hardware (about 500 feet away); Junction Building (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Hansen Building (a few steps from this marker); Chopard Block (about 400 feet away, measured in a direct line); Ballard Livery & Transfer (about 400 feet away); Theisen Block (about 400 feet away); Owl Saloon (about 400 feet away); Cors and Wegener Building (about 500 feet away); Ballard Hardware (about 500 feet away); Junction Building (about 600 feet away).
 Touch for a list and map of all markers in Seattle.

 Also see . . .